Yellowstone National Park - Day 2

-Our first night in the tent was quite an experience.
+Our first night in Yellowstone National Park was quite an experience.
+We didn’t expect it to be freezing cold in August!
 We put on some extra clothes during the night because our sleeping bags could not handle the low temperatures at this altitude.
 Also, we woke up in the middle of the night because of a pack of wolves crying … and they seemed pretty close!

 So, after a short night of sleep, we bought our breakfast AND an extra sleeping bag.
 After breakfast, we were excited to see geysers for the first time in our life.
 The first one we visited was the (stinking) Black Dragons Caldron.
 This geyser was first discovered on June 10, 1948.
 Since then, eruptive activity has slowly moved south along a natural crack.
 Hydrogen sulfide (the smell of rotting eggs) rising within the spring combines with oxygen to form sulfuric acid, creating a hostile environment for plant life.
 Iron sulfides are responsible for the black color of the cauldron.